Slicers in Power BI

 APPLIES TO: Power BI Desktop Power BI service

 Suppose you want your report readers to be able to look at overall sales metrics, but also highlight performance for individual district managers and different time frames.
 You could create separate reports or comparative charts.
 You could add filters in the Filters pane.
 Or you could use slicers.
 Slicers are another way of filtering.
-They're displayed on the report page, and narrow the portion of the dataset that's shown in the other report visualizations.
+They're displayed on the report page, and narrow the portion of the semantic model that's shown in the other report visualizations.

 This article walks through creating and formatting a basic slicer, using the free Retail Analysis Sample.
 It also covers controlling which visuals are affected by a slicer, syncing with slicers on other pages, and filtering and formatting slicers.

 These other articles explain how to make specific types of slicers:

 - Numeric range slicers.

 - Hierarchy slicers with multiple fields.

 Slicers are a great choice when you want to: